The Australian market has opened flat after already adjusting to the news of unrest in Ukraine.

-* The December share price index futures contract was 18 points lower at 5,365 with 6,259 contracts traded.
+* The March share price index futures contract was down 3 points at 5,386 points, with 9,615 contracts traded.